lawalalx/alx-backend-javascript/README.md

-This is the beginning of ES lint
+This is the beginning of ES the begining